Turin

 The best hotels for the stadiums and city centre

 Also nearby, the Hotel Master is a three-star with 46 rooms, not always booked for big matches.
+The B&B Cascina Barolo is a surprising find slap opposite the stadium, three comfortable rooms in a converted farmhouse from the 1700s.
+Prices, with breakfast, are a steal.
 Another excellent choice reasonably close to the stadium, the family-run, three-star Hotel Castello is set in a 17th-century building.

 Porta Nuova train station, convenient for transport to both stadiums in town, is surrounded by hotels, mostly age-old and mid-range.
-These include the three-star Urbani and Due Mondi, and, now in the Best Western group, the notch-above Genio, with its own gym and spa.
+These include the freshly revamped three-stars Urbani and Due Mondi, and, in the Best Western group, the notch-above Genio, with its own gym and spa.

 what to buy